 - a.
-All College Board tests, including the SAT, test-related documents and materials, and test preparation materials ("Test Content") are copyrighted works owned by College Board and protected by the laws of the United States and other countries. - b.
+All College Board tests, including the PSAT/NMSQT, test-related documents and materials, and test preparation materials ("Test Content") are copyrighted works owned by College Board and protected by the laws of the United States and other countries. - b.
 All software, webpages, algorithms, processes, and technologies through which you access and take the exam, your answers are scored, and the test is secured and proctored, including Bluebook but excluding your Testing Device, your internet service provider (ISP) and the public internet, belong to College Board and its licensors. - c.
 You shall not screenshot or attempt to make any image, copy, or download Test Content, Bluebook, or the BigFuture School mobile application.
 You shall not attempt to decompile, reverse engineer, or disassemble the Bluebook or BigFuture School mobile application. - d.
-All answers and answer documents you submit on the SAT are owned by College Board, and these may be used by College Board for any purpose, subject to the Privacy Policies located on the College Board website at collegeboard.org/privacy-center, and these Testing Rules; however, you have independent rights to your scores, including the right to access, retain, and use your scores, except as otherwise described in these Testing Rules.
+All answers and answer documents you submit on the PSAT/NMSQT are owned by College Board, and these may be used by College Board for any purpose, subject to the Privacy Policies located on the College Board website at collegeboard.org/privacy-center, and these Testing Rules; however, you have independent rights to your scores, including the right to access, retain, and use your scores, except as otherwise described in these Testing Rules.

+Section 9.
 ARBITRATION OF DISPUTES AND CLASS ACTION WAIVER

-a.
-General Arbitration Rules ("General Arbitration Rules")
+1. General Arbitration Rules ("General Arbitration Rules")

-All disputes between you and College Board (each a "party") that relate in any way to registering for, participating in, or taking the SAT, including but not limited to requesting or receiving test accommodations, score reporting, the use of your data, test security issues, or the Score Validity Process (defined in the "Invalid Scores" section herein), will exclusively be resolved in binding arbitration or small claims court.
+All disputes between you and College Board (each a "party") and/or any or all of its contractors or Cosponsor that relate in any way to registering for, participating in, or taking the SAT, including but not limited to requesting or receiving test accommodations, score reporting, the use of your data, test security issues, or the Score Validity Process (defined in the "Invalid Scores" section herein), will exclusively be resolved in binding arbitration or small claims court.
 By agreeing to arbitration in accordance with this section, you are waiving your right to have your dispute heard by a judge or jury except as set forth below.
-Disputes relating to the Score Validity Process are subject to both these General Arbitration Rules and the Supplemental Arbitration Rules will control.
+Disputes relating to the Score Validity Process are subject to both these General Arbitration Rules and the Supplemental Arbitration Rules defined in Section 9(b) below.
+If there is a conflict between the General Arbitration Rules and the Supplemental Arbitration Rules will control.